troglobit/libite/README.md

   > **Notice:** the swapped order of `pathname` and `mode`!

+- `fremove(fmt, ...)`

+  Like `remove()`, but takes a formatted string as argument.
+This greatly simplifies operations that usually consist of composing a filename from parts into a dynamic buffer before actually removing the file.

 - `fsendfile(src, dst, len)`

   Copy data between file streams, very similar to `fcopyfile()`, but